Setting livestock tracker opening quantities

 Your planning tab is where all of your farms other budgeting goes on, for more information on that click here.

-From within your planning tab, you are able to set your opening balances for your Budget.
-Simply select Opening Balances and enter your opening balance and GST balance as normal.
+From within your planning tab, you are able to set your opening balances for your budget.

-In order to set your livestocks opening value, you'll need to first complete your livestock valuations for the previous financial year.
+In order to give your opening livestock a financial value, you'll need to first complete your livestock valuations for the previous financial year.

 You'll want to ensure that your closing balance for the previous financial year reflects the current financial years opening numbers.